Zhu Rongji: People's Republic of China

 Shortly after Mao's death in 1976, Deng Xiaoping rose to power and subsequently initiated political reforms leading to the rehabilitation of victims of the Cultural Revolution.
-From 1976 to 1979. he worked as an engineer in the Ministry of Petroleum Industry, and served as the director of the Chinese Academy of Social Sciences' Industrial Economic Bureau.
+From 1976 to 1979, Zhu worked as an engineer in the Ministry of Petroleum Industry, and served as the director of the Chinese Academy of Social Sciences' Industrial Economic Bureau.
 In 1978, he was formally rehabilitated and allowed to rejoin the CCP.
 During the late 1970s, Zhu's positions were relatively low-profile, but after Deng consolidated his power in the 1980s and the government became more meritocratic, Zhu was promoted to work in increasingly demanding positions.
-He had few connections in the army, the Party, or the bureaucracy, and was able to rise through the ranks of the government mostly through his own skills.
-In 1979, he was reassigned to the State Economic Commission, the successor of the State Planning Commission, where he served as vice-minister from 1983 to 1987.
+He had few connections in the army, the Party, or the bureaucracy and was able to rise through the ranks of the government mostly through his own skills.
+In 1979, he was reassigned to the State Economic Commission, the successor of the State Planning Commission, where he served as vice minister from 1983 to 1987.

-After being politically rehabilitated and reentering the civil service, Zhu resumed connections with his alma mater, Tsinghua University.
+After being politically rehabilitated and re-entering the civil service, Zhu resumed connections with his alma mater, Tsinghua University.
 In 1984, he was named the founding dean of the Tsinghua University School of Economics and Management.
 He held his position as dean at Tsinghua for 17 years, throughout most of his subsequent public career.
 As he became increasingly able to meet and make connections with foreign academics and world leaders, he was able to promote a close academic relationship between Tsinghua and M.I.T.
 Later in his career, he gained a reputation as a mentor to subordinates, a habit that observers interpreted as a product of his position as an educator at Tsinghua.